-Lucerne is the capital of the Canton of Lucerne and is one of the eighth largest cities in Switzerland.
-This economic and cultural center of the region is a thriving city with many things to do for both locals and visitors.
+Lucerne is the capital of the Canton of Lucerne and is one of the eighth-largest cities in Switzerland.
+This economic and cultural centre of the region is a thriving city with many things to do for both locals and visitors.
 It also sits on the north-western side of Lake Lucerne and at the outlet of River Reusse.
 Together with the Alps in the background, Lucerne is a picturesque destination rich in history, culture, and adventure.

 Whether you’re dropping by for a day or spending days on end, here are the many reasons why you can’t miss a trip to Lucerne.

 Chapel Bridge Lucerne

 The most-visited landmark in Lucerne is the Chapel Bridge.
 It connects the old and the new part of Lucerne over the River Reusse.
 It combines function and craft, serving as a covered footbridge lined with 17th-century artwork that you will be craning your neck to see as you cross over the river.

 Also known as the Kapellbrücke, this is the oldest bridge of its kind in all of Europe.
 When it was built in 1333, it spanned 200 meters from end to end.
 It now measures 170 meters due to the replenishment of the river banks, but still makes for a beautiful stroll over the water.
 Get a glimpse of history through its artwork, sit by the walls and gaze over the water, or bask in its glow when the bridge is illuminated at night.